matthieu-m/arcosphere/README.md

 If you do not care for running the calculations yourself, please find the recipe per recipe minimal transformation paths in the `etc/` directory.

+If you do wish to run the calculations yourself, please check the `Run` section below.

 You'll want to read the nomenclature below to understand them.